How is Bilan Carbone® integrated within a low-carbon transition approach?

 3️⃣ The place of the Bilan Carbone® with respect to regulations

-The Bilan Carbone® seeks to align regulatory obligation and voluntary engagement of all actors in French and European society, so that a voluntary approach can bring benefits relative to a future obligation, but also that an obliged actor can go further and do more than the regulatory requirement.
+The Bilan Carbone® seeks to align regulatory obligation and voluntary engagement of all actors in French and European society, so that a voluntary approach can bring benefits in view of a future obligation, but also that an actor subject to obligation can go further and do more than the regulatory requirement.

 The Bilan Carbone® Organisation thus makes it possible to meet, in terms of carbon accounting, two regulations in particular: